ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 - Expand multiplexed fields within v1 and v6 bit definitions # 43
 - Clean up text in UUIDs that Do Not Identify the Host #61
 - Revise UUID Generator States section #47
+- Expand upon why unix epoch rollover is not a problem #44

 draft-01